rsdoiel/pttk/README.md

 pttk
 ====

 **pttk** is a plain text tool kit for writing.
-The main focus is on static site generation using Pandoc.
+The main focus is on static site generation supplimenting tools like Pandoc.
 The metaphor behind the tool kit is a deconstructed content management system.
 It is easily scripted from your favorite POSIX shell or Makefile.
-It provides a number of functions including a Pandoc preprocessor called prep, a blogging tool called blogit as well as an RSS generator.
-In this way you should be able to have many of the website features you'd expect from a dynamic content management system like Wordpress without the need to run one.

-**pttk** is a proof-of-concept Go package which makes it easy to extend your Go application to incorporate Pandoc template processing or develop other content manage tools.
+It provides a number of functions including a blogging tool called blogit, phlogit, JSONfeed, RSS generations and rudementry support for sitemap.xml.
+Combines with Pandoc and Pagefind you can easily build rich websites and blogs.

 A command line tool kit
 -----------------------